 Outsourcing and reducing content creation costs is one way to increase output without taxing your budget any more than it already is.
 Another thing to consider is reducing the cost of ad placement.
 If you were able to find a less expensive avenue of placing ads, then you could run more ads than you had before.

 Keep in mind that just because something costs less doesn’t mean there isn’t an audience for it.
-Consumption of all types of media have increased as a result of people self-isolating.
+Consumption of all types of media has increased as a result of people’s self-isolating.
 According to a study conducted by the Radio Advertising Bureau, 34 percent of those who now work from home are listening more to the radio than they used to.
 Even 28 percent of those who are completely furloughed found themselves reaching for their stereo tuners more than they otherwise would have.

 For a long time, people said that radio advertising was dead.
 These figures seem to say otherwise.
 Search for a new way to connect with your audience that’s different from what your competitors are doing.
 Depending on how you do so, you might be able to draw in people who are currently stuck at home.

 In some cases, people are going to respond quite well to content promotion messages that are directly related to the COVID-19 epidemic.
 If you’ve determined that to be the case, then you need to carefully craft them so it doesn’t look like you’re attempting to use the situation to your advantage.

 Targeting Your Audience with a Reduced Budget during COVID-19